Who is restricted by 19AA?

 If you are restricted by 19AA and not on a 3GA program, you will not be granted access to Medicare Benefits.
 Medicare can issue a fine if they discover you have continued to claim Medicare Benefits without being on a 3GA Program.
 You will also be required to return 100% of the money you billed to Medicare.

-If for some reason you don’t want to join a 3GA program, you are still able to practice, you just won’t be able to bulk-bill through Medicare.
+If for some reason you don’t want to join a 3GA program, you are still able to practice, you just won’t be able to provide services that offer a Medicare rebate through Medicare.
 Therefore, your patients, even if they have Medicare and are eligible to be bulk-billed, will have to pay the full cost of the appointment out of pocket and will not receive a rebate.

 Your 3GA program options will depend on if you meet the eligibility criteria and on your practice location, if relevant.
 We have put together a summary of all the 3GA programs below: